simone-smith/bank-tech-test/README.md

 ```
 Account
   starts with a balance of 0
+  prints a statement
+  deposit
     updates the balance when money is deposited
+    returns the transaction log when money is deposited
+  withdraw
     updates the balance when money is withdrawn
-  prints a statement
+    returns the transaction log when money is withdrawn

 Printing a bank statement
   shows a list of transactions, with their dates and rolling balance